SpoonX/aurelia-form/doc/components.md

 ## <form-fields>

-Generates all the form fields without the form and fieldset around it.
+Generates all the form fields without the `<form>`  around it.
 Handy for when you want more control when composing a single form.

 ```html